safinsaf/safinsaf/README.md

 # DevOps Engineer

 Welcome to my GitHub profile!
-I am focused on automation and Cloud Computing.
+I am focused on automation and Cloud Computing

-📖 Focused on using opensource technologies.
+📖 Focused on using opensource technologies

 📝 Currently learning kubernetes